-Initial-Anselme's "classic" Avize Brut.
-An assemblage of three vintages.
-Aged 2 years before degorgement.
+Initial-Anselme's "classic" Avize Brut, with long aging in bottle, both before and after disgorgement.
+An assemblage of three vintages, Initial is typically released an average offive years after the most recent harvest in the blend.

-Version Originale-Sourced from high on the Avize slope.
-Three consecutive vintages aged 42 months, and bottled with little or no dosage.
+Version Originale-Sourced from high on the Avize slope, V.O. is three consecutive vintages that are aged 42 months and bottled with little or no dosage.
+It is typically released an average of six years after the most recent harvest in the blend.